How Much Does a Bump-Out Addition Cost?

 On average, it costs between $85 and $210 per square foot to bump out a room.
 But this depends on the length and depth of the addition.
 Bumping out a room adds extra square footage and value to your home for less than a standard home addition.
-The cost savings occur because the size of the additions are typically smaller and there is no need for extra supports or foundation construction.
+The cost savings occur because the size of the additions is typically smaller, and there’s no need for extra support or foundation construction.

 A 2-foot bump out that runs the length of your 15-foot kitchen adds 30 square feet, which is a 20% size increase.
 This would give you plenty of room to install a breakfast nook or add a generous kitchen island and space for an extra appliance.

 A 3-foot bump out in a 30-foot living room gives you a whopping 90 square feet of extra space, which is plenty for a small home office, book nook, or craft area.

 |2 x 10 feet||20 square feet||$1,700 – $4,200|

 |4 x 10 feet||40 square feet||$3,400 – $8,400|